 In hematochezia, the blood in the dog's stool is bright red, meaning it is fresh and most likely deriving from the lower intestines, typically the colon or the rectum.
 It can be mixed in the dog's stools, or you can see a few droplets of blood as your dog defecates.

 In melena, the blood in the stools causes feces to appear tarry and asphalt black, suggesting the blood is digested and possibly coming from the upper intestinal tract.
 Usually, but not always, melena is more worrisome than an occasional case of hematochezia.
-Melena is often not readily recognizable as hematochezia because dogs may often have dark stools and that doesn't necessarily mean they have blood in them.
+Melena is often not readily recognizable as hematochezia because dogs may often have dark stools, and that doesn't necessarily mean they have blood in them.

-Dog Hematochezia Versus Melena
+Dog Hematochezia vs. Melena

-Bright red blood in stool
+Looks like bright red blood in stool

-Tarry black stool
+Looks like tarry black stool

 Derives from colon or rectum